storacha/specs/Pin.md

 ### Pin Update Protocol

-General idea is that clients on the network could submit `Transactions` to perform `Pin` updates.
-Following is the IPLD schema for the transaction.
+General idea is that clients on the network could submit `Transactions`s to perform `Pin` updates.
+Following is the [IPLD schema][] for the transaction.

-> 🤔 Transaction and Pin are structurally almost identical, I wonder if it would make sense to make them actually identically.
-That way we could have `PUT` / `PATCH` operations where first replaces former value with new one and later patches it.

 ```ipldsch
 type Transaction union {